terraform-ibm-modules/terraform-ibm-watsonx-assistant/README.md

 <!-- Replace this heading with the name of the root level module (the repo name) -->

 ## terraform-ibm-watsonx-assistant

+This module supports provisioning the watsonx Assistant instance with a selectable service plan.

 ### Usage